Victor Borge understood something that many guardians of high culture never do: reverence can show love, but so can laughter.

 They trained audiences to hear structure.
 A Victor Borge performance often depended on the listener knowing what should happen next in a piece of music or a sentence, then enjoying the pleasure of disruption.
 He made form visible by interfering with it.

 That is why his work aged better than many old variety acts.
-The laughter is not only topical.
-It is built into rhythm, syntax, and expectation.
+The laughter is built into rhythm, syntax, and expectation rather than tied only to topical jokes.

 His Jewish gratitude took institutional form

-That was not an ornamental charitable attachment to a successful career.
+That charitable work was more than an ornament attached to a successful career.
 It was part of how Borge connected public gratitude, Jewish memory, and the obligations of survival.

 He turned thanks into infrastructure.